 Your home should be your oasis—but it is hard to find that sense of paradise in your house when all you can hear are screeching car horns or the pitter-patter of your neighbor's feet.
-Soundproofing your home can help you reduce unwanted noise wafting in through windows or shared walls, such as street sounds, your neighbor's TV, creaky floors, or old pipes, to name a few.
+Soundproofing your home can help you reduce the unwanted noise that can come wafting in through windows or shared walls, such as street sounds, your neighbor's TV, creaky floors, or old pipes, to name a few.

 While you can't always control your neighbor's loud parties, you can make a few simple changes to your home to help create more peace and quiet.
 Some ideas don't require alterations to your home of any kind—and are even great for renters.

-Read on for 11 easy ways to soundproof your house and help to create a more tranquil, serene environment.
+Read on for 11 easy ways to soundproof your house and to help create a more tranquil, serene environment.

 Fill in Any Holes

 There is nothing worse than settling down for a night of Netflix only to find you can't hear your favorite TV show over the competing drama going on outside.
 The first step to soundproofing your house should always be to close off any holes.
-Sound travels through the air, so the more air that gets in, the more the outside noise will too.
+Sound travels through the air, so the more air that gets in, the more the outside noise will, too.

 Using an acoustic sealant caulk, fill in gaps in your light fixtures, your baseboards, or even your floors to keep noise out.

 If you're a renter, this soundproofing idea is perfect for you.
 Block out street noise by hanging heavy blackout curtains in the rooms in which you want to reduce sound the most.
 This is a great approach for dens, bedrooms, or living rooms, where silence is golden.

 Add Door Weather Stripping